phimeyer/phimeyer.github.io/_pages/research.md

 - Hönnige, Christoph, Dominic Nyhuis, Susumu Shikano, Philipp Köker and Philipp Meyer.
 Leave means leave: The link between MPs Brexit position and newspaper mentions.

 - Meyer, Philipp and Christoph Hönnige.
 The missing link between the legislative and the judicial agenda: Does the German parliament shape the policy agenda of the German Federal Constitutional Court?

-- Meyer, Philipp, Philipp Köker and Christoph Hönnige.
-De Jure Judicial Independence Measures and the Problem of Validity: A Case Study on Poland.